 The good news is that the parser is much better than 1982's Deadline.
 The game now understands a wider range of synonyms.
-But there isn't much you would need to blame the parson on: the game is not hard at all, as the plot develops quickly and it is not difficult to just "stumble" upon the murderer.
-That is not to say you wouldn't need to do any investigative work in the game; the clues are just more obvious and there are fewer "trigger events" that you must witness to finish the game.
+But there isn't much you would need to blame the parser on: the game is not hard at all, as the plot develops quickly and it is not difficult to just "stumble" upon the murderer.
+That is not to say you wouldn't need to do any investigative work at all; the clues are just more obvious and there are fewer "trigger events" that you must witness to finish the game.

 Overall, The Witness is another solid Infocom game.
-It is much easier than Deadline, making it a a good intermediate-level game somewhere between Moonmist and Deadline.
+It is much easier than Deadline, making it a a good intermediate-level entry.
 It may not be Infocom's best work, but it is still better than most other mystery games in Infocom's canon, including Suspect and Moonmist.
 Recommended!